Bourbon Burning: 45,000 Barrels Of Jim Beam Destroyed In Massive Fire In Kentucky

 “I was standing 100 yards away (from the warehouse), and it’s hot,” Chandler said. “(Crews) can’t get close enough.”

-A Versailles Police Department official said five or six agencies were responding to the fire, which is near the former Old Crow Distillery.
+A Versailles Police Department official said five or six agencies are responding to the fire, which is near the former Old Crow Distillery.

-According to the Lexinton Herald Leader The National Weather Service reported rain in the area of the fire and recorded “a few” lighting strikes Wednesday morning.
+According to the Lexington Herald Leader, the National Weather Service reported rain in the area of the fire and recorded “a few” lighting strikes Wednesday morning.

 Fire breaks out at Jim Beam aging facility in Kentucky.
 NE-002WE pic.twitter.com/kxZ5dLCNng